prabhavk/mst-backbone-repo/README.md

 # Instructions for compilation

 Please download all the files in the repository and run make.
-The binary file for conducting tree search is called mst-backbone
+The binary file for conducting tree search is **mst-backbone**

 # Usage: